Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

 * Realtime: Provides a web service that you call synchronously to score data on an as-needed basis.
 * Batch: Provides a web service that you call asynchronously to score a batch of data records.

-### Environment configuration
+### Environment requirements

-Before you can operationalize your model, you must configure your environment.
+Before you can operationalize your model, you must set up your environment.

-To configure the machine learning operationalization environment, you must have access to an Azure subscription with sufficient permissions to create Azure assets (e.g. Contributor or Admin access).
+To set up the machine learning operationalization environment, you must have access to an Azure subscription with sufficient permissions to create Azure assets (e.g. Contributor or Admin access).

-By default, the Vienna's environment configuration only supports local deployments.
+By default, the environment configuration only supports local deployments.
 Requirements to run in local mode are:

 * Azure CLI version 2.0
 * Azure Machine Learning CLI component